giev7074/NLPGroup5/README.md

 ### Further Breakdown:

 - Anand Odbayar: Anand helped contribute towards the final presentation.
 He created the Procedure and Analysis slides.
 - Blake Raphael: Blake contributed by finding three of our models that we tested, specifically Dynamic TinyBERT, DistilBERT Base Cased SQUaD, and DistilBERT Base Uncased SQUaD.
 He also wrote up a bulk of our progress report including elaborating a bit on our methodology, finding three of our related works, and explaining our next steps in the process.
-He also created the Premise and Hypothesis Slides as well as helping with the Related Works slides and proofreading.
+He also created the Premise and Hypothesis Slides as well as proofreading.
 Blake also helped proofread the project abstract along with finding the premise and dataset.
 - Giovanni Evans: Giovanni Evans contributed towards the project abstract, progress report, and final presentation.
 Giovanni was the proofreader for the project abstract and progress report and contributed to the final presentation by helping create and discuss the Related Works slides.
+He also contributed to the final README.
 - Patrick Liu: Patrick contributed by implementing most of the code base and debugging.
 Patrick also helped by finding the premise and dataset along with writing up the project abstract.
 He found the bulk of the models to test and helped format results both in the code and on the slides.
 Patrick found the following models to test:  BERT base-uncased, RoBERTa base-sentiment, DistilBERT base-uncased, BERT base-spanish, RoBERTA base-SQUAD2, RoBERTa large-english sentiment, and Feel-it italian-sentiment.
 Patrick also created the Results section of our slides and contributed to the progress report by introducing our concept, discussing our dataset, outlining a bit of our methodology, finding a related work, and explaining a few of our next steps.
-- Reilly Cepuritis: Reilly contributed by helping create the Related Works slides and proofreading.
+- Reilly Cepuritis: Reilly contributed by helping create the slides and proofreading.

 ##### Terminology: